PolymerLabs/polymon/README.md

  1. `.dev.env.json`
  2. `.dev.service-account.json`

- And the production project with the alias `prod` should have the corresponding
- filenames:

- 1. `.prod.env.json`
- 2. `.prod.service-account.json`

 The `.dev.env.json` file should describe a Firebase configuration, and optionally a Google Analytics configuration; if you're copying these values from firebase, ensure the keys match: